Questions and Answers

 Once identified, how is an artist selected?

-Acceptance as a Member on Rediscovered Artists is not easy.
+Acceptance as a Member on Rediscovered Masters is not easy.
 While we would like to help every late career artist and every artist estate collection, we must be very selective.
 Working with our Art Advisory Board, we take a curatorial stance in directing our discerning eye to quality of vision and to the ability to express that vision consistently and with skill and integrity.

 We are constantly immersed in research, fearing that an overlooked master will slip by us unnoticed.
 We scour the Internet and back issues of many art publications.
 We travel frequently, visiting galleries, shows, and artists’ studios.
-Owing to this exhaustive research process, we pre-qualify many of the artists on Rediscovered Artists.
+Owing to this exhaustive research process, we pre-qualify many of the artists on Rediscovered Masters.
 However, we still warmly encourage any late career artists to apply and have their works reviewed by our Art Advisory Board.

 The large volume of applicants often means that the prospects for acceptance are not always encouraging.
-Nothing is more painful for us than to have to deny membership on Rediscovered Artists to an artist who has clearly dedicated his or her life to their work.
+Nothing is more painful for us than to have to deny membership on Rediscovered Masters to an artist who has clearly dedicated his or her life to their work.
 In the eyes of our Art Advisory Board, some applicants may fall just slightly short.
 We find that unfortunate part of our task disheartening.
 However, for those who are accepted, we are particularly proud to present their life and work to an international audience of art professionals and collectors.

 What is the process for becoming represented?